What is Family Therapy?

 - Separation, divorce or blended family adjustments

-The goal of therapy is to strengthen family resources, by improving the unhealthy patterns of communication and to work collaboratively towards finding solutions to their problems.
+The goal of therapy is to strengthen family resources, by improving the unhealthy patterns of communication and to work collaboratively towards finding solutions to problems.

 Benefits of therapy for the family: